pandey-alok/WeatherApp/README.md

 ## Credits

-This app was created by [pandey-alok] as a project.
+This app was created by [Alok Pandey](https://github.com/pandey-alok) as a project.
 It uses the [OpenWeatherMap API](https://openweathermap.org/api) to retrieve weather data.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.